jcfr/CustomAppIMSTKAndVTKOpenVR/BUILD.md

-Build and Package CustomAppIMSTKAndVTKOpenVR
+Build and Package CustomAppIMSTK
 ==============================

-This document summarizes how to build and package CustomAppIMSTKAndVTKOpenVR on Windows.
+This document summarizes how to build and package CustomAppIMSTK on Windows.
 Instructions for Linux and macOS are similar.
 For more details, see [3D Slicer Developer Wiki](http://wiki.slicer.org/slicerWiki/index.php/Documentation/Nightly/Developers)

 Prerequisites